geekcomputers/Python/README.md

 - `create_dir_if_not_there.py` - Checks to see if a directory exists in the users home directory, if not then create it.

+- `Meme Generator` - Creates a meme using the images installed in your local system.

 - `Google Image Downloader` - Query the specific term and retrieve the images from google image database.

 - `dir_test.py` - Tests to see if the directory `testdir` exists, if not it will create the directory for you.